influxdata/docs-v2/CONTRIBUTING.md

 ```

 ### Tabbed Content
-Shortcodes are available for creating "tabbed" content (content that is changed by a users' selection).
+To create "tabbed" content (content that is changed by a users' selection), use the following three shortcodes in combination:
-Ther following three must be used:

 `{{< tabs-wrapper >}}`
 This shortcode creates a wrapper or container for the tabbed content.